ITISFoundation/ti-planning-tool-manual/docs/material_methods/em_sim.md

 The structured EM simulation was set-up by assigning (i) material and tissue dielectric properties, (ii) boundary conditions at the head surface and the electrode contacts, and (iii) by discretizing the computational domain.

-To ensure solver convergence, a string convergence criterion was used: reduction of the residuum by 12 orders of magnitude.
+To ensure solver convergence, a string convergence criterion was used: reduction of the residuum by 12 orders of magnitude (10<sup>-12</sup>).